bcd-kushal/API-Fetch/Readme.md

 ### Some points addressed ---------
 1. the `Dockerfile` exists because I was testing if I could dockerize this application (successfully failed)
 2. the `./unused_scripts` folder contains unused functions (theme changer, use of `@codemirror`) which I never integrated at the end because of a few minor bugs I couldnt fix myself
+3. the `back_script.ts` file was created to mirror and learn the TS config and environment better, which aided in the production of this application.